pcroland/pptu/README.md

 * `--snapshots`: Override number of snapshots to take (default: 4).

 ## Notes
-Movie support is not fully implemented yet.
-Only tested with TV shows.
+Movie support for BTN and miniseries support for PTP is not yet implemented.